 Agreement or to consummate the Merger and the Other Transactions (other than the adoption of this Agreement by the stockholders of F Co and the filing and recordation of the Certificate of Merger, in each case as required by the provisions of the DGCL and the DLLCA).
 Except for the adoption of this Agreement by the stockholders of F Co in accordance with the provisions of the DGCL, the affirmative vote or consent of the holders of any class or series of capital stock or other securities of F Co, or any of them, is not necessary to approve any agreement or instrument contemplated hereby or by any of the Other Transactions other than this Agreement or to consummate any of the Other Transactions contemplated hereby or thereby.
-This Agreement has been duly and validly executed and delivered by F Co and assuming the due authorization, execution and delivery by C Co, constitutes a legal, valid and binding obligation of F Co, enforceable against it in accordance with its terms, subject to the effect of any applicable bankruptcy, insolvency (including all laws relating to fraudulent transfers), reorganization, moratorium or similar laws affecting creditors' rights generally and subject to the effect of any applicable bankruptcy, insolvency (including all laws relating to fraudulent transfers), reorganization, moratorium or similar laws affecting creditors' rights generally and subject to the effect of gener
+This Agreement has been duly and validly executed and delivered by F Co and assuming the due authorization, execution and delivery by C Co, constitutes a legal, valid and binding obligation of F Co, enforceable against it in accordance with its terms, subject to the effect of any applicable bankruptcy, insolvency (including all laws relating to fraudulent transfers), reorganization, moratorium or similar laws affecting creditors' rights generally and subject to the effect of general principles of equity.
+Each other Ancillary Agreement to which F Co will be a party (the "F Co Closing Documents"), upon execution and delivery by F Co,, will constitute a legal, valid and binding obligation of F Co, enforceable against it in accordance with its terms, subject to the effect of any applicable bankruptcy, insolvency (including all laws relating to fraudulent transfers), reorganization, moratorium or similar laws affecting creditors' rights generally and subject to the effect of generally principles of equity.